ibm-cloud-docs/vpc/storage-known-issues.md

 {: #gen2-volume-from-snapshot-fail}

 When a second-generation snapshot with provider-managed encryption is selected to create a volume with customer-managed keys, the volume provisioning gets stuck in `pending` status.
 When you restore a volume from a second-generation snapshot, make sure that the encryption type of the new volume matches the encryption type of the snapshot.

+### VSI creation can fail when the request includes multiple volumes with different profiles and one or more volumes are restored from snapshot
+{: #multi-volume-restore-from-snapshot-fail}

+When you create a virtual server instance with multiple volumes, the provisioning can fail if the volumes have different profiles and the data is restored from snapshots.
+This scenario is currently not supported.
+As a workaround, create the VSI first with a restored volume.
+Then, create and attach the restored data volumes separately.

 ### Snapshot operations can be slower after a volume is resized
 {: #snapshot-slowness-after-resize-known-issue}